jessepav/lacygoill-wiki-backup/vim/string.md

 ### When should I be conscious of it?

-Whenever you perform a substitution, and you use `submatch()` in the replacement part to refer to a capturing group matching a number.
+Whenever you work on user data.
 User data is unpredictable; you have to assume a decimal number may begin with `0`.

+As an example, when you perform a  substitution, and you use `submatch()` in the replacement part to refer to a capturing group matching a number.

 ####
 # Special notations